Quadrille (1938 film)

 Quadrille is a 1938 French comedy film directed by Sacha Guitry and starring Guitry, Gaby Morlay and Jacqueline Delubac.
+It was shot at the Joinville Studios in Paris and on location around the city.
 The film's sets were designed by the art director Jean Perrier.
-It was shot at the Joinville Studios in Paris and on location around the city.
 The title refers to the quadrille, a dance in which the participants keep changing partners.
 It was later remade as a film of the same title by Valérie Lemercier.

 Synopsis

 In Paris the arrival of an American film star upsets the routine of a French newspaper editor and his two female companions.